llama-swap

 llama-swap is a light weight, transparent proxy server that provides automatic model swapping to llama.cpp's server.

 Written in golang, it is very easy to install (single binary with no dependencies) and configure (single yaml file).
-To get started, download a pre-built binary or use the provided docker images.
+To get started, download a pre-built binary, a provided docker images or Homebrew.

 ## Features: